vertexcybertech/.github/profile/README.md

 ## 🌟 About Us

-VertexCybter Tech Solutions is a leading technology company specializing in end-to-end IT services and digital transformation.
+VertexCyber Tech Solutions is a leading technology company specializing in end-to-end IT services and digital transformation.
 We combine cutting-edge technology expertise with deep business understanding to deliver solutions that not only meet today's needs but prepare organizations for tomorrow's opportunities.

 From AI-powered solutions to digital marketing, we provide comprehensive technology services that drive business growth and innovation in today's digital landscape.